-Strong and shared or distributed leadership is needed to support our organisations and the staff in them to make Inclusive Communities everybody's business.
+Strong and shared or distributed leadership is needed to support our organisations and the staff in them, to make inclusive communities everybody's business.

-When we think of systems of leadership, institutions generally operate within a vertical leadership model (hierarchical) whereas communities generally have a more organic horizontal leadership model.
-These differing models of leadership can create tension with the other.
+When we think of systems of leadership, institutions generally operate within a vertical leadership model (hierarchical) whereas, communities generally have a more organic, horizontal leadership model.
+These differing models of leadership can create tension with each other.

-What the organisations can do as supporters and enablers is explore the 'space of opportunity' where both organisations and communities can come together to discover what is possible when we meet as equals.
+What the organisations can do as supporters and enablers, is explore the 'space of opportunity' where both organisations and communities can come together, to discover what is possible when we meet as equals.

-Developing Inclusive Communities fits in to this space of opportunity.
+Developing inclusive communities fits in to this space of opportunity.